How a Community Helps with Customer Onboarding

 You can offer webinars, 1:1 office hours, or other customer touchpoints through the community, giving all members the peace of mind that comes with knowing they can always get support if they need it.

 How a known support destination helps with onboarding: When you can reduce a customer’s cognitive load—meaning how much they have to think before taking action—that builds comfort, peace of mind, and loyalty.
-Having a community as a dedicated support destination also takes some pressure off your customer success team, since pre-recorded resources or community-sourced answers mean your team won’t need to worry about handling every request one-on-one.
+Having a community as a support destination also takes some pressure off your customer success team, since pre-recorded resources or community-sourced answers mean your team won’t need to worry about handling every request one-on-one.

 In the end, all these factors lead to not only a higher quality onboarding program but also more profitability per customer.

-Bonus: Community becomes a sales enablement tool
+Bonus: Community becomes a sales enablement platform

 Community is powerful in helping new customers get onboarded, increase retention, and reduce churn.
 However, this is all client onboarding.
 It only works after someone has signed a contract.